leejs0620/T-cell_and_glial_pathology_in_PD/README.md

 ```
 ## Data Directory - output

-- The folder for each sample has distributed outputs and finally concatenated output are
+- Each sample's folder contains distributed computation outputs, which will eventually be concatenated and saved in the designated output path.

 ```bash